ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 This section provides additional implementation considerations, the high-level validation algorithm is described in {{validation}}, with the Registry-specific details of checking Receipts are covered in {{-RECEIPTS}}.

-Before checking a Claim, the Verifier must be configured with one or more identities of trusted Transparency Services.
+Before checking a Claim, the Verifier must be configured with one or more identities of trusted SCITT instances.
 If more than one service is configured, the Verifier MUST return which service the Claim is registered on.

 In some scenarios, the Verifier already expects a specific Issuer and Feed for the Claim, while in other cases they are not known in advance and can be an output of validation.
-Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the TS during Registration.
+Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the SCITT instance during Registration.

-Some Verifiers MAY decide to locally re-apply some or all of the Registration policies if they have limited trust in the TS.
+Some Verifiers MAY decide to locally re-apply some or all of the Registration policies if they have limited trust in the SCITT instance.
 In addition, Verifiers MAY apply arbitrary validation policies after the signature and Receipt have been checked.
 Such policies may use as input all information in the Envelope, the Receipt, and the payload, as well as any local state.

-Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the TS in case of a dispute.
+Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the SCITT instance in case of a dispute.

 # Federation